XguihuaX/llm_project/README.md

       age_prompts = [   "Question: What is the patient's age based on this text?",

                         "Question: What is the patient's age based on this text?
 Tips: If there is a specific age mentioned in the text, just state 'The patient is X years old.'
 If the age is not explicit but can be inferred, state the possible age range and provide a brief reasoning.
-If it's not possible to determine, state 'Cannot determine the patient's age.'",
+If it's not possible to determine, state 'Cannot determine the patient's age.",

                         "Question: What is the patient's age based on this text? tip: Please answer very concisely.
 Example: the patient is 23 years old." ]